[Infographic] BOI Company Thailand

 |Import of Machinery||VAT Tax||No Tax|

-^Some companies have lower ratio.
+^Some companies have a lower ratio.
 We can apply for the ratio you require.

 Most industries under the BOI promotion allow for 100% foreign ownership.